cujojs/when/docs/api.md

 * array is an Array *or a promise for an array*, which may contain promises and/or values.

-Traditional reduce function, similar to `Array.prototype.reduce()`, but input may contain promises and/or values, and reduceFunc may return either a value or a promise, *and* initialValue may be a promise for the starting value.
+Traditional array reduce function, similar to `Array.prototype.reduce()`, but input may contain promises and/or values, and reduceFunc may return either a value or a promise, *and* initialValue may be a promise for the starting value.

 The reduce function should have the signature: